 Community engagement is fundamental to AuthentiKit.
-Right now there are almost 200 people on the AuthentiKit Discord server at various stages of building the Spitfire MkIX flight stick, the first of many products.
+Right now there are almost 500 people on the AuthentiKit Discord server at various stages of building a range of flight controls.
 See examples below.
 Most importantly they are sharing experience:

 Here are a few examples of AuthentiKit builds by the community.
 See more in the AuthentiKit Gallery